Oregon State vs. Colorado NCAA Football Odds, Plays and Insights | November 6, 2021

 - Oregon State has five wins against the spread in eight games this year.

-- This season, the Beavers have won against the spread in each of their two games as a favorite of 10.5 points or more.
+- The Beavers have been favored by 11.5 points or more once this season and covered the spread.

-- Oregon State has eclipsed the over/under in 50% of its opportunities this year (four times in eight games with a set point total).
+- Oregon State's games this year have hit the over in 50% of its opportunities (four times in eight games with a set point total).

-- Oregon State is 5-1 against the spread and 5-1 overall this season when the team notches more than 24.6 points.
+- When Oregon State puts up more than 24.6 points, it is 5-1 against the spread and 5-1 overall.

-- In games that Oregon State churns out over 400.5 yards, the team is 4-1 against the spread and 4-1 overall.
+- In games that Oregon State totals more than 400.5 yards, the team is 4-1 against the spread and 4-1 overall.

-- The Beavers have turned the ball over 13 times this season, seven more turnovers than the Buffaloes have forced (6).

 - Find the latest spread and moneyline odds for Oregon State at SISportsbook.